mikke89/RmlUiDoc/pages/rml/elements.md

 : Specifies inline style information for the element.
 See [RCSS](../rcss.html).

 `lang`{:.attr} = language-code (CI)
-: Specifies the language of the element.
+: Specifies the language of the element's text.
 Value is passed to the font engine to assist with text shaping.
+Inherited by child elements.

 `dir`{:.attr} = ltr | rtl | auto (CS)
-: Specifies the text-flow direction of the element.
+: Specifies the flow direction of the element's text.
 Value is passed to the font engine to assist with text shaping.
+Inherited by child elements.
 Unlike HTML, this attribute is case-sensitive and does not affect document layout.

 `on*`{:.attr} events = cdata (CS)
 : Event bindings.
 See [Events](events.html).